CraigorTheMighty/YABE/README.md

 License
 =======

-Mit license.
+MIT license.
 You can pretty much do what you like with this code, but please consider attributing me as the source.

-- Also, if you're hiring: I'm interested. ;)

 Copyright (c) 2023 Craig Sutherland